Black and White Cupcakes

 - 1 teaspoon vanilla extract

-Beat cream cheese, egg, and 1/3 cup sugar on medium speed until light and fluffy (about 2 minutes).
+- Beat the cream cheese, egg, and 1/3 cup sugar on medium speed until light and fluffy (about 2 minutes).
 Stir in the chocolate chips.
 Set aside.

-In a large bowl, combine flour, 1 cup sugar, cocoa powder, baking soda, and salt.
-Make a well in the center, and add water, oil, vinegar, and vanilla.
+- In a large bowl, combine the flour, 1 cup sugar, cocoa powder, baking soda, and salt.
+Make a well in the center, and add the water, oil, vinegar, and vanilla.
 Mix just until blended.

-Fill each muffin cup one-third full with the chocolate batter.
-Top with a spoonful of cream cheese mixture, until cups are about two-thirds full.
-Bake 22 to 28 minutes, until the tops spring back lightly when touched.
+- Fill each muffin cup one-third full with the chocolate batter.
+Top with a spoonful of cream cheese mixture, until the cups are about two-thirds full.
+Bake 22 to 28 minutes, or until the tops spring back lightly when touched.